icestar/CumulusAdmin/README.md

 * Easy to use PHP administration frontend
 * If possible, extend subscribe/unsubscribe callbacks to let the publisher decide if a subscriber is allowed to connect
-* Decide what to do about the requirement to create empty directories with empty main.lua's for each application
+* Decide what to do about the requirement to create empty directories with empty main.lua's for each application (one idea: explicitly return "true")

 License